leandromoreira/digital_video_introduction/README.md

 **But why?** There are many reasons, for instance, when we split the picture we can work the predictions more precisely, using small partitions for the small moving parts while using bigger partitions to a static background.

-Usually, the CODECs **organize these partitions** into slices (or tiles), macro (or coding tree units) and many subpartitions.
+Usually, the CODECs **organize these partitions** into slices (or tiles), macro (or coding tree units) and many sub-partitions.
 The max size of these partitions varies, HEVC sets 64x64 while AVC uses 16x16 but the sub-partitions can reach sizes of 4x4.

 Remember that we learned how **frames are typed**?!
 Well, you can **apply those ideas to blocks** too, therefore we can have I-Slice, B-Slice, I-Macroblock and etc.